This is a never-released version of Stompin at the Savoy

 therefore my corresponding comments can be chucked as just a pile of nonsense.
 Except the

-open low E – that long note is definitely there.
+E – that long note is definitely there.